Bulging Disc Symptoms, Causes and Treatments Options

 New Treatment Options

-Minimally Invasive treatments are becoming more common.
+Minimally Invasive treatments are becoming more common and endoscopic spine surgery might be an option in relieving the pain.
 Surgeons can utilize minor surgical techniques in order to correct bulging disc problems.
 Post procedure, patients may be advised to perform exercises which strengthen back muscles.
 The type of procedure which a surgeon performs through the minimally invasive platform depends upon the extent of the problem and the kind of issues that the bulging disc are causing.

 One thing that all disc herniation's have in common, is that they all occur as a result of an annular tear.
 The annulus is like a retaining wall and an annular tear is a weak spot or defect in that portion of the “the wall” that is supposed to retain the central nuclear material.

 What is Herniated Disc surgery?
 Herniated disc surgery is performed for persistent pain, weakness or numbness.
 The pain or weakness must correspond to the nerve that is being pinched or compressed by the disc herniation and that is why a good history and examination is necessary to correlate these findings.
 Sometimes the disc can be herniated to the side opposite of your symptoms.
 This happens occasionally and I usually perform surgery on the side of the pain as long as the symptoms match the level of the disc herniation.